FactomProject/walletmgr/readme.md

 Open the file ~/go/src/github.com/FactomProject/factoid/wallet/scwallet.go

-Substitute the line where seedhash is created with a random number with the one decoded above.
+Add a line forcing the seedhash to the one decoded above.

 https://github.com/FactomProject/factoid/blob/666a00af6f151830cb8be97abf566239d4a11425/wallet/scwallet.go#L305